BLCM/bl3mods/Aaron0000/Balands/README.md

 Reduced the increased Legendary world drop rate of Maliwan Takedown by 40%.

 Added additional opportunities to find dedicated loot to most dedicated loot sources in an effort to reduce farming tedium.
-This opportunity is based on Mayhem level, growing by 10% in chance and 0.3 drops for every Mayhem level.
-At Mayhe 4 you will have a 40% chance of an extra drop, at Mayhem 7 it will be two 70% chances, at at Mayhem 10 or 11 it will be three guaranteed dedicated drops.
+This opportunity is based on Mayhem level, growing by 10% in chance (adjusted if multiple enemies have the same dedicated drops such as the Power Troopers) and 0.3 drops for every Mayhem level.
+At Mayhem 4 you will have a 40% chance of an extra drop, at Mayhem 7 it will be two 70% chances, at at Mayhem 10 or 11 it will be three guaranteed dedicated drops.

 Enemies that did not receive Mayhem-scaled drops due to technical reasons; Rachel the Anointed, Artemis, Mincement, Muldock the Anointed, and the Brood Mother.